-- (a) obligations on providers of relevant information society services to minimise the risk that their services are misused for online child sexual abuse; - (b) obligations on providers of hosting services and providers of interpersonal communications services to detect and report online child sexual abuse; - (c) obligations on providers of hosting services to remove or disable access to child sexual abuse material on their services; - (d) obligations on providers of internet access services to prevent users from accessing access child sexual abuse material;

-(da) obligations on providers of online search engines to delist websites indicating specific items of child sexual abuse;

-- (e) rules on the implementation and enforcement of this Regulation, including as regards the designation and functioning of the competent authorities of the Member States, the EU Centre on Child Sexual Abuse established in Article 40 ('EU Centre') and cooperation and transparency. - 2.
+- (a) obligations on providers of relevant information society services to effectively minimise the risk that their services are misused for online child sexual abuse; - (b) obligations on providers of hosting services and providers of interpersonal communications services to detect and report online child sexual abuse; - (c) obligations on providers of hosting services to remove or disable access to child sexual abuse material on their services; - (d) obligations on providers of internet access services to prevent users from accessing access child sexual abuse material; - (da) obligations on providers of online search engines to delist websites indicating specific items of child sexual abuse; - (e) rules on the implementation and enforcement of this Regulation, including as regards the designation and functioning of the competent authorities of the Member States, the EU Centre on Child Sexual Abuse established in Article 40 ('EU Centre') and cooperation and transparency. - 2.
 This Regulation shall apply to providers of relevant information society services offering such services in the Union, irrespective of their place of main establishment.

-- 3. This Regulation shall not affect the rules laid down by the following legal acts: - (a) Directive 2011/93/EU on combating the sexual abuse and sexual exploitation of children and child pornography, and replacing Council Framework Decision 2004/68/JHA; - (b) Directive 2000/31/EC and Regulation (EU) 2022/2065 of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services and amending Directive 2000/31/EC (Digital Services Act).../... of the European Parliament and of the Council [on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC]; - (ba) Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on contestable and fair markets in the digital sector and amending Directives (EU) 2019/1937 and (EU) 2020/1828 (Digital Markets Act); - (c) Directive 2010/13/EU; - (d) Regulation (EU) 2016/679, Directive 2016/680, Regulation (EU) 2018/1725, and, subject to paragraph 4 of this Article, Directive 2002/58/EC; - (e) Regulation (EU) 2021/784 of the European Parliament and of the Council of 29 April 2021 on addressing the dissemination of terrorist content online. - 3a.
+- 3. This Regulation shall not affect the rules laid down by the following legal acts: - (a) Directive 2011/93/EU on combating the sexual abuse and sexual exploitation of children and child pornography, and replacing Council Framework Decision 2004/68/JHA; - (b) Directive 2000/31/EC and Regulation (EU) 2022/2065 of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services and amending Directive 2000/31/EC (Digital Services Act).../... of the European Parliament and of the Council [on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC]; - (ba) Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on contestable and fair markets in the digital sector and amending Directives (EU) 2019/1937 and (EU) 2020/1828 (Digital Markets Act); - (c) Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010 on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media services (Audiovisual Media Services Directive); - (d) Regulation (EU) 2016/679, Directive 2016/680, Regulation (EU) 2018/1725, and, subject to paragraph 4 of this Article, Directive 2002/58/EC; - (e) Regulation (EU) 2021/784 of the European Parliament and of the Council of 29 April 2021 on addressing the dissemination of terrorist content online. - 3a.
 This Regulation shall not have the effect of modifying the obligation to respect the rights, freedoms and principles referred to in Article 6 TEU and shall apply without prejudice to fundamental principles relating to the right for respect to private life and family life and to freedom of expression and information. - 4.
-This Regulation limits the exercise of the rights and obligations provided for in Article 5(1) and (3) and Article 6(1) of Directive 2002/58/EC to the extent strictly insofar as necessary for the execution of the detection orders issued in accordance with Section 2 of Chapter 4 II of this Regulation. - 5.
+This Regulation limits the exercise of the rights and obligations provided for in Article 5(1) and (3) and Article 6(1) of Directive 2002/58/EC to the extent strictly insofar as necessary for the execution of the detection orders issued in accordance with Section 2 of Chapter 1 II of this Regulation. - 5.
 Without prejudice to Article 10(1), this Regulation shall not prohibit, make impossible, weaken, circumvent or otherwise undermine cybersecurity measures, in particular encryption, including end-to-end encryption, implemented by the relevant information society services or by the users.
 This Regulation shall not create any obligation that would require a provider of hosting services or a provider of interpersonal communications services to decrypt data or create access to end-to-end encrypted data, or that would prevent providers from offering end-to-end encrypted services.